-We greatly appreciate your confidence in us and hope you will be able to attend our annual meeting on Wednesday April 17, 2019.
+We hope you will be able to attend our annual meeting on Wednesday April 22, 2020.
 Feel free to contact CEO Ron Green by telephone at (541) 999-1908 or by email at ron.green@opbc.com if you have any questions.
 For more information about Oregon Pacific Bank, please visit us at www.opbc.com.